How to Swing a Driver | Driver Setup

 HOW TO SET UP FOR THE DRIVER

-"Should you set up the same for all the clubs in the bag?" is a question I get all the time.
-The answer is absolutely; you don't want 13 different golf swings!
-So, if you want to learn how to swing a driver and not have 12 other golf swings, read on!
+"Should you set up the same way for all the clubs in the bag?" is a question I receive constantly.
+The answer is absolutely yes — you do not want 13 different golf swings!
+So, if you want to learn how to swing a driver without developing 12 other swing patterns, read on!

 Find out if Tiger's drive setup position here is correct.

-But, when it comes to the driver, certain setup changes can and should be made when seeking to maximize distance off the tee.
+However, when it comes to the driver, certain setup adjustments can and should be made when the goal is to maximize distance off the tee.

-I go into great detail on these changes in my "Bomb Your Driver Series" that is applicable to any golf swing.
-But for RST, we have some specific things we want to focus on.
+I cover these changes in extensive detail in my "Bomb Your Driver Series," which is applicable to any golf swing.
+But for RST specifically, there are particular elements we want to focus on.

-Golf equipment has changed dramatically over the past 10 years and no club more so than the driver.
-Because of these changes, it is critical that you understand how these affect how you should set up to the ball so you can get the most out of modern technology and learn how to swing a driver correctly.
+Golf equipment has changed dramatically over the past decade, and no club more so than the driver.
+Because of these technological advances, it is critical that you understand how they affect your driver setup so you can get the most out of modern technology and learn how to swing a driver correctly.

 "Great video on a very important topic."